asantos3/viriato/README.md

 # Viriato Theme

-A variant of the monokai syntax theme that incoporates changes of danielgtaylor/atom-monokai-extended.
+A variant of the monokai syntax theme that incorporates changes made on the [monokai-extended](https://atom.io/themes/monokai-extended).

+Features were added, and issues fixed, that make this a more complete theme than those two.
+The colors are based on the KDE Human Interface Guidelines.

 #### Examples